Sarafian/sarafian.github.io/_posts/kusto/2019-07-25-kusto-fx-functions-application-insights-logs-analytics.md

 - The [Resources, roles, and access control in Application Insights][3] doesn't properly explain how these roles affect the ability to save a function
 - The UI in the application insights is not helpful.
 In contrast, when trying to save a shared query, the option is there and an error is thrown when the roles are not assigned.
 This is a clear indicator that the feature is there but permissions are missing.
 - The [documentation][1] has very little explanation over what a function is and when it does explain, it focuses on in script functions.
-- There seems to a limitation on the alias length.
-For example `extendedView` doesn't successfully save but `extenView` does and 9  seems to be the maximum allowed length for an alias.
 - The alias in a function is completed disconnected from the shared query name and it does not easily identify the one that needs to be edited or deleted.
 - The term function is wrong and misleading.